samsarahq/samsara-sdks/python-test-sdk/docs/AddressesApi.md

 from samsara_test.rest import ApiException from pprint import pprint

+# Enter a context with an instance of the API client
+with samsara_test.ApiClient() as api_client:
     # Create an instance of the API class
-api_instance = samsara_test.AddressesApi()
+    api_instance = samsara_test.AddressesApi(api_client)
     id = 'id_example' # str | ID of the Address.
 This can either be the Samsara-provided ID or an external ID.
 External IDs are customer-specified key-value pairs created in the POST or PATCH requests of this resource.
 To specify an external ID as part of a path parameter, use the following format: `key:value`.
 For example, `crmId:abc123`

     try:
         # Retrieve an address
         api_response = api_instance.get_address(id)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling AddressesApi->get_address: %s\n" % e)
 ```

 ### Parameters